OpenNews/srccon-power/participation.md

 permalink: /participation/
 ---

-Everyone at SRCCON:POWER contributes to making it happen.
-Our call for participation form is now open with questions about attending, pitching a session, and applying for a scholarship.

 # Participation at SRCCON:POWER

 SRCCON:POWER is a hands-on conference, which means that everyone who attends actively participates throughout the event.
-We [are excited to hear about](/participation/form) what you&rsquo;d like to share, whether that be as a facilitator or attendee, and what you hope to take back home with you.
+We [are excited to hear about](/participation/form) what you&rsquo;d like to share and what you hope to take back home with you.

 Participation at SRCCON:POWER is about building on work that attendees are already doing to shift and understand power dynamics.
 It&rsquo;s about taking time to support one another and figure out how we keep ourselves and our work moving into 2019 and beyond.